SringayKeno/Real_Estate/README.md

 #### Miles Matter

-The map below shows the region arounf Austn Texas.
-Home prices are just over 630,000 in greater Austin, but just 20 miles to the south in Caldwell County TX the average home price dros to 260,000.
+The map below shows the region around Austin Texas.
+Home prices are just over 630,000 in greater Austin, but just 20 miles to the south in Caldwell County TX the average home price drops to 260,000.
 That's a drop of nearly 60%.
-All counties to the east of Austin all were far more cost effective with their averages in the 250k-350k range.
-This map link the one above is interactive and can be found [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
+All counties to the east of Austin all were far more cost effective with their averages in the $250k-$350k range.
+This map and the one above are interactive and can be found [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
 Check out your art of the country.

 <img width="602" alt="Screenshot (513)" src="https://user-images.githubusercontent.com/102890151/189780700-07815422-52ac-4acd-a8df-63c08b8da451.png">

 #### The 1 million $ Club

 The counties (below) on the left are counties whose average July home price was about 1 million.
 California had the most counties.
-Other states were Florida, Colorado, Massauchusetts, New York , Hawaii, Wyomming, and Virginia.
+Other states were Florida, Colorado, Massachusetts, New York , Hawaii, Wyoming, and Virginia.
 Not shown here is the District of Columbia, whose average homes values are also above 1 million.
 One the right are 8 more counties whose average July home values are between $900,000 and 1 million.
-THey may soon be joining those counties on the left.
+They may soon be joining those counties on the left.

 <img width="423" alt="Screenshot (508)" src="https://user-images.githubusercontent.com/102890151/189780731-be60bcb1-0b7d-4e86-aad9-6f10803c573f.png"><img width="400" alt="Screenshot (405)" src="https://user-images.githubusercontent.com/102890151/189780736-39eefa62-272b-454b-a1f8-5fea54dc9ea6.png">

 #### Counties below 90,000 in Average July Home Values

 This visual (below) shown all the states and the number of counties where the average home values ae below $90,000.
-Arkansas, Ilinois and Oklahoma had the most, followed by Kansas, Kentucky and Texas.
-Virginia which has one county in the million dollar club above also had several counties in this illustration.
+Arkansas, Illinois, and Oklahoma had the most, followed by Kansas, Kentucky, and Texas.
+Virginia which has one county in the million-dollar club above also had several counties in this illustration.

 <img width="530" alt="Screenshot (506)" src="https://user-images.githubusercontent.com/102890151/189780778-ab83263e-4424-41e1-888b-0f8f99cce793.png">